matagus/github-news-feed-filter/README.md

 # Github News Feed Filter add-on.

-Firefox 4.x addon to filter your Github's news feed showing you only the alerts you want to see.
+Firefox addon to filter your Github's news feed showing you only the alerts you want to see.
+It works under Firefox 5.x - 12.x.

 ## How does it looks like?